Omiki: Overview

-Sake is an essential part of Shinsen, and is offered to the gods during rituals.
+Sake is an essential part of shinsen, and is offered to the gods during rituals.
 The meaning of this ceremony is to receive the sake that has been offered to the gods and in which the spirit resides, and to eat and drink the same food as the gods as well as other food offerings.
-Some shrines also serve sake after worshipping at the two-year visit.
+Some shrines also serve sake after ninenmairi.

-In addition, some breweries offer new sake to the Kamidana.
+Some breweries produce sake specifically to be put on kamidana.